jamadam/Marquee/readme.md

 Marquee beta
 ---------------

-Marquee distribution is yet another web application framework built on mojo modules in Mojolicious distribution, designed to make dynamic content development to be plotted at an extension of designer work.
+Marquee distribution is yet another web application framework built on Mojo toolkit in [Mojolicious] distribution, designed to make dynamic website development to be plotted at an extension of traditional designer work.

+This may possibly be a reinvention of [Mason], [Markup::Perl], [HTML::Embperl] or PHP.

 ### Default URL mapping